PowerUpSoup/The-West-Marches/README.md

 ![The Player Home Page of the West Marches App](Screenshot.png?raw=true "The West Marches")

 This application was made using React, CSS, Node, Express, and PostgreSQL.

+There is also an api for managing calls to a server.
+This is a RESTful api for managing users, characters notices and players and characters associated with notices.

+Scripts
+Start the application npm start

+Start nodemon for the application npm run dev

+Run the tests npm test

+Endpoints

+/users
+/characters
+/notices
+/notices/players
+/notices/characters